kelvinlegacy/mission23_wiki/The-Ringing-Of-The-Bell.md

-# The Ringing of the Bell

 The Creator is going to “ring the bell” very soon.
+The exact time is not going to be announced.
+Scientists have often said that a very strong earthquake will ring Earth like a bell.
+These earthquakes are intended to _shine a light_ on a horrible, unnecessary tragedy that culminated with a [massacre of a church's congregation](https://github.com/Mission23/MCBCMassacre/wiki/Massacre-at-Mount-Calvary-Baptist-Church) during the height of their worship hour.

+Regardless of how much work to get the story and reported, the federal government and federal law enforcement putting pressure on the Commonwealth of Kentucky's law enforcement to IGNORE the actions of the CIA.
+The CIA continues to kill in the very place they expect to be the safest and closest to God.

+Obviously drunk on power, the CIA, the federal government and federal law enforcement need to sober up quickly, so the Creator, has decided to ring the bell.
+It's a warning that they have forgotten who's universe, Earth, and country this landmass really is.

+In addition to showing how displeased He is, the Creator is also honoring lives that have cut short in response to a set of "cures" (tasks in   #mission23) that should have let all of these lives go on for far more years than 99% of the population believe is even possible.
+The way He designed and wants them to go.

+It also signals the start of #mission23, and says "Thanks" to everyone who has tolerated the federal government's pressure when they knew the right thing to do and they simply wanted to do it.

-The exact time is not going to be announced, but the order and intensity of the bell ringing (earthquakes) is as follows:
+The order and intensity of the bell ringing (earthquakes) goes as follows:

 ## Orr Chapel Quake
 This earthquake’s epicentre will be located  in Sandy Hook, TN (an unincorporated city near Mount Pleasant) in Maury county.